 - Share Subscription Agreement: This document issues shares to owners/investors.
 See below for the difference between authorized and issued shares.

 - Authorized Shares: How many shares can be sold or issued before additional permission is needed.

 - Issued Shares: Shares which have been given to owners in return for cash or services.
 Note, issued shares must always be less than authorized shares.

 Business Formation Differences

 Businesses must register the type of business formed with the state where they do business.
 Forming an LLC involves the members filing an Articles of Organization with the primary state where the LLC conducts business.
-All members sign a contract that is referred to as an Operation Agreement that is used to manage the daily activities of the LLC.
-The Operation Agreement also defines each member’s stake in the newly formed LLC.
+All members sign a contract that is referred to as an Operating Agreement that is used to manage the daily activities of the LLC.
+The Operating Agreement also defines each member’s stake in the newly formed LLC.

 For the formation of a corporation, Articles of Incorporation must be filed with the Secretary of State in the state where the corporation intends to establish a headquarters.
 The Articles of incorporation lists the board of directors that is responsible for managing corporate business activities, as well as creates the bylaws that the corporation must follow when in operation.

 If you still cannot decide whether to form an LLC or a corporation, we can help you make the right decision.
 Once you've decided on the correct business entity, you should consider the best state.
 Many clients choose Wyoming or Delaware, but we can form in all 50 states.
 Read more here for the best state to form a company in.